Carrollian manifolds and null infinity: A view from Cartan geometry: Introduction/Summary

 The gravitational characteristic data however induce on null infinity much more than a mere Carrollian geometry \cite{geroch_asymptotic_1977,ashtekar_radiative_1981,penrose_spinors_1984}.
 In four dimensions this geometry is especially rich and e.g. is closely related to asymptotic twistors \cite{penrose_twistor_1973,eastwood_edth-differential_1982} and Newman's H-space \cite{newman_heaven_1976,ko_theory_1981}.

 Depending on the perspective taken, especially the extent to which one wishes to preserve covariance and conformal invariance, there are various ways to describe the induced geometry.
-The purpose of this article is to review these in a coherent form emphasising their differences and relationships by framing them in the context of Cartan geometry.
+The purpose of this article is to discuss these in a coherent form emphasising their differences and relationships by framing them in the context of Cartan geometry.

 Cartan geometry is a powerful organising tool in this context because the different views on the geometry of null infinity can in fact be captured by various homogeneous spaces which are all (conformal) Carrollian geometries with topology $\bbR \times S^2$.
 Cartan geometry amounts to making these models curved and thus capture the corresponding local geometry (This is closely related to the ``gauging'' procedure common in physics, see \cite{wise_symmetric_2009,wise_macdowellmansouri_2010} for pedagogical physicist-oriented introductions and \cite{sharpe_differential_1997,cap_parabolic_2009} for standard references).
 These homogeneous models are simple enough to be presented in this introduction; the detailed discussion of the corresponding curved geometries will form the core of this article.
-For concreteness we will restrict a specific physically relevant dimension This will mainly be a review of known results but we believe there is a pedagogical and conceptual interest in tiding up together these different geometrical aspects of null infinity which are scattered in the literature in one unifying picture. \\

 Before discussing null infinity, it is instructive to consider the simpler model given by three-dimensional\footnote{In this introduction we restrict to 3 dimensions for concretenesses but in the core of the article we will treat uniformly all dimension $n\geq2$ as well as all the possible cosmological constant for the Carrollian geometries, see Table \ref{Table: introduction summary}.} homogeneous Carrollian--de Sitter spacetime \cite{bacry_possible_1968,figueroa-ofarrill_spatially_2019}: